Rad7000/Turtle-Graphics/README.md

 You may use this sample, but please give credits.

 ## To use my sample
-Just download the code or clone the repository into your machine.
+Just download the code or clone the repository into your machine if you don't want to download whenever there are updates.